blue-dot-consortium/hackathon-website/workshop_structures.md

 subtitle: The backbone of the CubeSat, litterally!
 ---

-Primary and Secondary Host: Joseph (HarvardSEDS)
+Primary and Secondary Host: Joseph, HarvardSEDS

 Date/Time: 1-04-2020 6pm PST